Jyotisaini-2001/to-do-App/README.md

 6. npm start

  ## Functionalites of the app:
--  We can add new tasks.
+-  We can add tasks.
 The task will be added in the pending state initially.
 -  Users can edit and delete tasks by clicking on the three dots.
 -  In the edit functionality, users can edit the priority and status of tasks only.
 -  Users can delete tasks by clicking on the delete option.